Last Updated on

 If you’re looking at hunting for large game, the angle compensation feature is especially helpful since elk, deer, mountain goats etc all like to live and graze in various, uneven, and rugged terrain.
 With the 600 maximum yard range, you can expect about half that distance to target large game, which is pretty typical distances for most shots taken while hunting.

-But, if you’re thinking of targeting game past 300 or 400 yard distances, it’ll probably be worth it to upgrade to a range finder with more maximum yardage like the Leupold RX 1200i with DNA.
+But, if you’re thinking of targeting game past 300 or 400 yard distances, it’ll probably be worth it to upgrade to a range finder with more maximum yardage like the Vortex Ranger 1300.

 This rangefinder isn’t waterproof.
 It can’t be submerged into water if that’s what you’re thinking.
 However, like most others for the same price and capabilities, it does sport some water-resistant capabilities.
 You won’t have to worry about it seeing some rain during that hunt in the bad weather.